MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapigetsessioniunknown.md

 api_type:
 - COM
 ms.assetid: d1b662e2-1516-46b2-ba94-4092d79b5a39
 description: "Provides access to the current MAPI session associated with the support object.
-MAPI Providers can query their MAPI Support Object for this interface.
-For more information on support objects, see Support Object Overview."
+MAPI Providers can query their MAPI Support Object for this interface."
 ---

 # IMAPIGetSession : IUnknown